Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 Availability: US, International Shipping Available

-The Gili Sports Cuda kids iSUP shares the same construction and similar feature set to the popular Gili Air iSUP, and it comes in two different sizes.
-The Cuda 8’ is 8’ long, 30” wide, and 4” thick with a weight capacity of 95 lbs.
-The Cuda 9’ is 9’ long, 30” wide, and 4” thick with a weight capacity of 130 lbs.
+The Gili Sports Cuda Kids iSUP shares the same construction and similar feature set as the popular Gili Air iSUP, and it comes in two different sizes.
+The Cuda 8′ is 8′ long, 30″ wide, and 4″ thick, with a weight capacity of 95 lbs.
+The Cuda 9′ is 9′ long, 30″ wide, and 4″ thick, with a weight capacity of 130 lbs.

-The shorter version is a little more maneuverable, while the longer version tracks a little bit straighter.
-For most children this difference won’t be particularly noticeable until they get a bit of experience under their belt.
-I prefer the Cuda 9’ version for its ability to continue to work well for kids as they grow into the early teens when they may outgrow the Cuda 8’, but not yet ready for a full-size paddleboard.
+The shorter version is more maneuverable, while the longer version tracks straighter.
+For most children, this difference won’t be particularly noticeable until they get a bit of experience under their belts.
+I prefer the Cuda 9′ version because it will continue to work well for kids as they grow into their early teens, when they may outgrow the Cuda 8′ but are not yet ready for a full-size paddleboard.

 Bottom Line: The Gili Cuda offers a large feature set and two sizes to best fit your kids’ needs without breaking the bank.